yosh-401-advanced-javascript/seattle-javascript-401d31/backend/class-04-eventemitter-promise-bitmap/LAB-04.md

 ###### Here is a proposal for how your CLI might function
 1. Open the bitmap file using fs module and read it into a buffer
 2. Use a `Bitmap` constructor to parse the buffer's "bitmap headers"
 3. Run a transform on the bitmap instance
 4. Convert the bitmap into a buffer
 5. Write the buffer into a new file

 ####  Documentation
-* Wriate a project description
+* Write a project description
 * Write documentation about the bitmap specification

 #### Testing